JuliaLang/julia/doc/stdlib/test.rst

 ``Base.Test`` also makes sure that nested ``@testset`` invocations use the same ``AbstractTestSet`` subtype as their parent unless it is set explicitly.
-It does not propagate any properties of the testset option inheritance behavior can be implemented by packages using the stack infrastructure that ``Base.Test`` provides.
+It does not propagate any properties of the testset.
+Option inheritance behavior can be implemented by packages using the stack infrastructure that ``Base.Test`` provides.